top of page

 Excellence Indicators: To achieve highest marks (5-6), ensure:

-• Balanced evaluation of both benefits AND concerns
+• Balanced, nuanced evaluation of both benefits AND concerns

 CRITERION D: CONCLUSION (6 marks)